Spacetime dynamics of spinning particles - exact electromagnetic analogies: Beyond pole-dipole --- the torque on the spinning particle

-As we shall see below, this apparent inconsistency is an artifact inherent to the pole-dipole approximation, where terms $\mathcal{O}(R^{2})$ (being $R$ the size of the particle), which are of quadrupole type, are neglected; indeed, whereas the contribution of induction to the body's energy is of the type $\vec{\mu}\cdot\vec{B}$, i.e., of dipole order, the associated torque involves \emph{the trace of} the quadrupole moment of the charge distribution.
-And there is no analogous torque in the gravitational case, confirming the absence of an analogous gravitational effect.
+As we shall see below, this apparent inconsistency is an artifact inherent to the pole-dipole approximation, where terms $\mathcal{O}(a^{2})$ ($a\equiv$ size of the particle), which are of quadrupole order, are neglected.
+Indeed, whereas the contribution of the work done by the induced electric field to the body's energy is of the type $\vec{\mu}\cdot\vec{B}$, i.e., of dipole order, the associated torque involves \emph{the trace of} the quadrupole moment of the charge distribution.
+Moreover, there is no analogous torque in the gravitational case, confirming the absence of an analogous gravitational induction effect.

-For clarity, we will treat the two interactions (electromagnetic and gravitational) separately, and consider first, in Minkowski spacetime, a spinning charged body subject to an external electromagnetic field, and then in a gravitational field.
+For clarity, we will treat the two interactions (electromagnetic and gravitational) separately.